ChemStud24/chess_music/README.md

 Things to fix/add:
 -- moves list looks weird near the control buttons
 -- filter out 960 and other variants
---bug on my first November game PGN
+-- bug on my first November game PGN
+-- flip board to our side